nichtich/Plack-App-GitHub-WebHook/README.md

 - hook

-    The hook can be any of a code reference, an array reference, or a hash reference.
+    A code reference or an array of code references with tasks that are executed on an incoming webhook.
 Each task gets passed the encoded payload.
 If the task returns a true value, next the task is called or HTTP status code 200 is returned.
 Information can be passed from one task to the next by modifying the payload.

-    If a task fails or no task was given, HTTP status code 202 is returned immediately.
+    If a task returns a false value or if no task was given, HTTP status code 202 is returned immediately.
 This mechanism can be used for conditional hooks or to detect hooks that were called successfully but failed to execute for some reason.

+- safe

+    Wrap all hook tasks in `eval { ... }` blocks to catch exceptions.
+A dying task in safe mode is equivalent to a task that returns a false value.

 - access